-For each pretraining task we assume access to a fixed dataset $\{\hat{\mathcal{D}}^i | 1 \leq i \leq m\}$ that consists of trajectories from an unknown (and potentially sub-optimal) behavior policy.
+For each pretraining task we assume access to a fixed dataset $\{\tilde{\mathcal{D}}^i | 1 \leq i \leq m\}$ that consists of trajectories from an unknown (and potentially sub-optimal) behavior policy.
 Importantly, we do not make any assumptions about the quality or the source of trajectories in the dataset, i.e., we do not assume datasets to consist of expert trajectories.
-We first train individual EfficientZero teacher models on each dataset for a fixed number of iterations in a single-task (offline) RL setting, resulting in m teacher models $\{\hat{\pi}{\psi}^i | 1 \leq i \leq m\}$ .
-After training, each teacher model $\hat{\pi}{\psi}^i$ has learned to produce task-specific quantities $(\hat{\pi}, \hat{u}, \hat{z})$ for a given game $\hat{\mathcal{M}}^i$ .
-Next, we learn a multi-task student model $\hat{\pi}{\theta}$ by distilling the task-specific teachers into a single model.
-Specifically, we optimize the student policy by sampling data uniformly from all pretraining tasks, and generate value/policy targets using the respective teacher models rather than bootstrapping from student predictions as commonly done in the (single-task) MuZero Reanalyze algorithm.
-This step can be seen as learning multiple tasks simultaneously with direct supervision by distilling predictions from multiple teachers' into a single model.
+We first train individual EfficientZero teacher models on each dataset for a fixed number of iterations in a single-task (offline) RL setting, resulting in m teacher models $\{\tilde{\pi}{\psi}^i | 1 \leq i \leq m\}$.
+After training, we store the model predictions, (\hat{p}, \hat{v}) , from each teacher model $\tilde{\pi}{ij}^t$ together with environment reward u as the student's quantity targets (π, z, u) respectively for a given game \mathcal{M}^i (see Appendix A for the definition of each quantity).
+Next, we learn a multi-task student model π{θ} by distilling the task-specific teachers into a single model via these quantity targets.
+Specifically, we optimize the student policy by sampling data uniformly from all pretraining tasks, and use value/policy targets generated by their respective teacher models rather than bootstrapping from student predictions as commonly done in the (single-task) MuZero Reanalyze algorithm.
+This step can be seen as learning multiple tasks simultaneously with direct supervision by distilling predictions from multiple teachers into a single model.
 Empirically, we find this to be a key component in scaling up the number of pretraining tasks.
 Although teacher models may not be optimal depending on the provided offline datasets, we find that they provide stable (due to fixed parameters during distillation) targets of sufficiently good quality.
-The simpler alternative - training a multi-task model on all m pretraining tasks simultaneously using RL is found to not scale beyond a couple of tasks in practice, as we will demonstrate our experiments in Appendix C. After distilling teacher models into the multi-task student model, we now have a single set of pretrained parameters that can be used for finetuning to a variety of tasks via online interaction, which we introduce in the following section.
+The simpler alternative - training a multi-task model on all m pretraining tasks simultaneously using RL is found to not scale beyond a couple of tasks in practice, as we will demonstrate our experiments in Appendix C. After distilling a multi-task student model, we now have a single set of pretrained parameters that can be used for finetuning to a variety of tasks via online interaction, which we introduce in the following section.